-Built for edge computing & data transfer
+Built for edge computing & data migration

 Snowball Edge Storage Optimized devices are well suited for large-scale data migrations and recurring transfer workflows, as well as local computing with higher capacity needs.
-Snowball Edge Storage Optimized provides 80 TB of HDD capacity for block volumes and Amazon S3-compatible object storage, and 1 TB of SATA SSD for block volumes.
-For computing resources, the device provides 40 vCPUs, and 80 GiB of memory to support Amazon EC2 sbe1 instances (equivalent to C5).
+Snowball Edge Storage Optimized provides 80TB HDD or 210TB NVMe capacity for Amazon S3-compatible object storage.
+For computing resources, the 80TB device provides 40 vCPUs, and 80 GB of RAM.
+Currently, the 210TB device only supports data migration use cases.

-AWS Snowball key features
+AWS Snowball Key Features

 Snowball Edge devices feature high-speed network connections, supporting 10 Gbps to 100 Gbps links with RJ45, SFP+ and QSFP+ copper, and optical interfaces.
 All encryption is performed on the device itself, helping enable a higher data throughput rate and shorter data transfer times.
 For device specific networking specifications, please see Snowball Edge documentation.

 Fast data migration

 Snowball devices feature high-speed network connections, supporting 10 Gbps to 100 Gbps links with dual SFP+ and QSFP+ copper, and optical interfaces.
 All encryption is performed on the device itself, helping enable a higher data throughput rate and shorter data migration times.
 For device specific networking specifications, please see Snowball documentation.